-COVID-19 has laid bare the long-standing challenges of digital inequalities in the UK covering all aspects of life from work and education to leisure, health and wellbeing.
-The Liverpool City Region COVID SMART testing programme has found that digital exclusion is one of the main reasons that people are not engaging in testing.
+There are multiple long-standing challenges of digital inequalities in the UK covering all aspects of life from work and education to leisure, health and wellbeing.
+During the COVID-19 pandemic, The Liverpool City Region COVID SMART testing programme discovered that digital exclusion is one of the main reasons that people did not engage in testing.

 In education, the University’s previous research found that 23% of 5 to 15 year olds in the poorest households don’t have access to a laptop, desktop or tablet and broadband.
 This equates to 524,871 UK children, of whom, 74,225 are likely to be studying for their GCSEs.

 The University’s recent research on Citizen Data Literacies, funded by the Nuffield Foundation, identified people with low digital skills are at greater risk of online harm and are more likely to be exposed to and accept misinformation.
 As a result, the nature and consequences of digital exclusion has become a renewed focus for policy-makers.

 The University of Liverpool is supporting regional governments and agencies across the UK to address this issue.
 Professor Simeon Yates, Associate Pro-Vice-Chancellor Research Environment and Postgraduate Research, is working with experts, including Professor Alex Singleton, Geographic Information Science at the University of Liverpool, and Professor Supriya Garikipati from University College Dublin, to identify the ‘minimum basket of digital goods, services and skills’ that allows families to have an adequate quality of life and participate socially.